How are you enjoying playing V Rising? I hope you are liking it as much as I do. It was suggested to me to post this server settings guide.

 Sun Strength and Daytime Settings

-Set the Sun Strength Multiplier to maximum (5) to make it a more serious danger.
+Set the Sun Strength Multiplier to a maximum (of 5) to make it a more serious danger.
 You will start taking damage as soon as the sun hits you, but will still have plenty of time to get in the shade.

 Set the day-night cycle to 3600 seconds, with the ‘Day Time duration’ set to *Medium*.
 This is to give the coffin sleep mechanic more meaning and to give players more incentive to build a base and to be in/near it.